strategineer/personal-website/content/blog/2024-11-18/index.md

 What does Beelzebub sound like?
 I don't know but thankfully one of my players really does.

-# Write a one-pager for the one-shot or campaign you are planning to run
+# Write a one-pager for your campaign (or one-shot)

 Before the first session of my current campaign, I wrote a [one-page document](/tabletop/osr/labyrinth_of_the_blue_gorgon/#one-pager) describing everything I thought my players needed to know about the campaign that I wanted run.